-- 1. Supply Forward tank
+- 1. Electric bilge pump

-- 2. Supply Aft tank (additional)
+- 2. Supply Aft tank

-- 3. Water pump 12V
+- 3. Supply Forward tank

-- 4. Bilge pump
+- 4. Water pump 12V

-- 5. Expansion tank
+- 5. Accumulator tank

 - Never operate the water system equipment when the valve is closed or the tank is empty (the electrical equipment may be damaged). - Check the water filter for condition (refer to manufacturer's instructions). - Close the taps of empty tanks. - Bleed the cockpit shower water system to avoid freezing.